Full-Body Articulated Human-Object Interaction: Articulated Object Pose Estimation

 \subsection{Interaction Prior}

-To capture the fine-grained relationship between humans and interacting objects, we propose a \ac{cvae}-based interaction prior model, which learns the conditional distribution of object occupancy given the human shape.
+To capture the nuanced relationship between humans and interacting objects, we introduce an interaction prior model based on a \ac{cvae}.
+This model learns the conditional distribution of object occupancy given the human shape.

-Specifically, the condition to the prior \ac{cvae} is a multi-resolution voxelized human, and the goal is to reconstruct the voxelized object.
-We use 3DConvNets as the encoder and decoder.
-During training, we feed the voxelized object through the encoder to get the object features at different scales.
-The object features are concatenated with the multi-resolution human voxels in each corresponding layer, and an MLP is utilized to estimate the latent Gaussian distribution $\mathcal{N}(\mu,\sigma)$.
-Next, we sample the latent code $z\sim\mathcal{N}(\mu,\sigma)$ by re-parameterization and decode it with the decoder.
-Finally, we concatenate the feature grids at each layer in the decoder with the corresponding human voxel condition.
+In this context, the \ac{cvae} prior model conditions on a multi-resolution voxelized human, with the objective of reconstructing a voxelized object.
+The architecture employs 3DConvNets as both encoder and decoder components.
+During training, we feed the voxelized object into the encoder to acquire object features at multiple scales.
+These object features are then combined with the multi-resolution human voxels corresponding to each layer.
+An MLP estimates the latent Gaussian distribution $\mathcal{N}(\mu,\sigma)$, which is used to parameterize the latent code $z$ through re-parameterization.
+This latent code is subsequently decoded using the decoder.
+The feature grids at each decoder layer are concatenated with the corresponding human voxel condition.

-We train the prior model on \ac{dataset} with four losses:
+Training the prior model occurs on \ac{dataset} and involves four distinct loss components:

-where $\LL_\mathrm{recon}$ and $\LL_\mathrm{KL}$ are the standard reconstruction and KL divergence loss, respectively. $\LL_\mathrm{pene}$ is the penetration loss that penalizes voxel grids occupied by both humans and objects. $\LL_\mathrm{contra}$ maximizes the distance of latent variables between the original data and augmented noisy data.
-We augment part of the training data with random noises.
+where $\LL_\mathrm{recon}$ and $\LL_\mathrm{KL}$ denote the standard reconstruction and KL divergence losses, respectively. $\LL_\mathrm{pene}$ constitutes a penetration loss, penalizing voxel grids occupied by both humans and objects. $\LL_\mathrm{contra}$ serves to maximize the distance of latent variables between original and augmented noisy data.
+Augmentation of training data involves introducing random noise to a portion of the samples.